 Conversations are free educational community forums designed to provide information and resources for LGBT older adult communities.
 Each Conversation focuses on a specific topic and features speakers and panelists who facilitate discussions, share information and direct consumers to appropriate resources available to them in the community.

 The HIV & Aging series focuses on educating older adults living with HIV on issues related to their health and well-being.
 A Community Advisory Committee of LGBT elders living with HIV helps to develop the curricula for this series.

 List of Events

 We all know that HIV is now a manageable chronic illness and adhering to our medications and staying in care is the first step to a healthy and fulfilling future.
-But to truly thrive with HIV, we must also care for our social, emotional, spiritual, and personal wellness.
-THRIVERS is a monthly discussion group that relies on the personal expertise within our communities to help one another get the most out of life and to take advantage of the opportunities…
+But to truly thrive with HIV, we must also care for our social, emotional, financial, spiritual, and personal wellness.
+THRIVERS is a monthly discussion group for people impacted by HIV that relies on the personal expertise within our communities to help one another get the most out of life and…

 Balancing Dollars & $en$e was presented on Friday, April 15th, 2016 at Center in the Park.
 The event was sponsored by Center in the Park, Mt.
 Airy USA, and the LGBT Elder Initiative, along with community partner Delta Sigma Theta Sorority, Inc., Philadelphia...read more